Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Enter the customer/supplier tax number, if applicable.

 - *VAT ID*
-Enter the customer/supplier VAT ID number, if applicable.
+Enter the customer/supplier VAT identification number, if applicable.

 #### Booking